Alternative Dispute Resolution

 - Advised a Thailand based LPG Cylinder Manufacturer over contractual disputes involving manufacture and supply of cylinders.

-- We have successfully completed two arbitrations for Infrastructure Development Company Limited (IDCOL) in the area of Banking and were successfully able to persuade the tribunal to pass awards in our Client’s favor involving the recovery of outstanding dues against Bhelabazar Shamaz Unnayan Sangstha (BSUS) and Kamrul Bio-Gas & Compost Fertilizer Research Development Company Limited.
+- We have successfully completed four arbitration for Infrastructure Development Company Limited (IDCOL) in the area of Banking and were successfully able to persuade the tribunal to pass awards in our Client’s favor involving the recovery of outstanding dues against Bhelabazar Shamaz Unnayan Sangstha (BSUS) and Kamrul Bio-Gas & Compost Fertilizer Research Development Company Limited.
 Suits for enforcement of arbitral awards have been filed.

 - We have successfully resolved VAT claims by the National Board of Revenue (NBR) in favor of our Client Grameen Danone Foods Ltd before a facilitator appointed under ADR mechanism of VAT Act 1991.
 The Chambers was successfully able to settle the high demand imposed arbitrarily and reduce it considerably, with the help of the facilitator involving significant VAT imposed on alleged misuse of raw materials.

-- Upon receiving an appointment as mediator by BIAC we have successfully commenced mediation proceedings between a Bank and Borrows on more than one occasions.
+- Upon receiving an appointment as mediator by BIAC we have successfully commenced mediation proceedings between a Bank and Borrows on more than one occasion.

 - The Firm was involved in the very first mediation conducted by BIAC involving a dispute between shareholders.